 In a document from the mid 1800's a traveler wrote that, "a singular species of blanket, known as the Serape Navajo which is of so close and dense a texture that it will frequently hold water almost equal to gum-elastic cloth.
 It is therefore highly prized for protection against the rains.
 Some of the finer qualities are often sold among the Mexicans as high as fifty or sixty dollars each."

 Where Serapes are designed to wrap around you, Ponchos go over you.
-They have a slit in the middle that you can put your head through.
+They have a slit in the middle that you to put your head through.
 The weaving then drapes over your shoulders.
 Master Weaver Julia Upshaw models her 1st Place & Best of Category Poncho from the 2013 Gallup Inter-Tribal Ceremonial.
 Ponchos are also worn by both men and women.